 Do you use the good stuff?
 Or do you have things in your cupboard for special occasions?

-- Do you have nice pens you don’t want to waste?
+- Nice pens you don’t want to waste?

-- Silk pyjamas that you save for holidays?
+- Silk pyjamas that you save for hospital and holidays?

 - Expensive wine you can’t justify for a weeknight?

 - A nice foodie hamper from your old job six months ago?

 - Decadent skincare in fancy packaging?

 - Nice matching underwear you save for date night?

 - A Dry Clean Only cardigan with the tags still attached?